tobyweston/blog/ghostwriter/CLI.md

 less-tutorial
 more-opinionated
 add-framework
+sharpen-argument
 ```

-See [REVISIONS.md](REVISIONS.md) readme for details on each mode.
+See **REVISIONS.md** for details on each mode.

+Revision passes are **targeted editorial improvements**, not full rewrites.

 # Rebuilding the Semantic Index

+Ghostwriter uses **semantic retrieval** to ground writing in existing content.

-Run this when content changes.
+Run this when content changes:

 ```
 python ghostwriter.py reindex